Dasmariñas: World War II

 On August 25, 1944, with the help of the guerilla soldiers of the 4th Infantry Regiment, 114 Filipino military prisoners, 4 American senior officers, Volckmann's guerilla, and 70 more prisoners of war made a jailbreak at the prison camp in Muntinlupa.
 They were in poor health condition, deprived of proper meals, and were too skinny.
 They were kept in Camp Neneng Dasmariñas and given aid and sustenance and were treated by Major Dominador I. Mangubat, who was also a medical doctor, for two months until they recovered from malnutrition.

-On December 17, 1944, from about 0100 hours until about 1800 hours, around 1,000 Kempeitai from Fort Santiago conducted another zonification in the poblacion and adjacent barrios.
-The Immaculate Conception Parish Church was used as their garrison and all suspected male residents involved or coordinating with the guerrilla movement of Colonel Estanislao M. Carungcong, with the advice of the Makapili collaborators, and 15 active guerillas of the Cobra unit of the 4th Infantry Regiment were tortured inside the church and some others that were brought to the back of the Dasmariñas Elementary School were tortured and bayonetted to death.
+On December 17, 1944, from 0100 hours until 1800 hours, around 1,000 Kempeitai from Fort Santiago conducted another zonification in the poblacion and adjacent barrios.
+The Immaculate Conception Parish Church was used as their garrison and all suspected male residents involved or coordinating with the guerrilla operations of Colonel Estanislao M. Carungcong, with the advice of the Makapili collaborators, 15 active guerilleros of the Cobra unit 4th Infantry Regiment were tortured inside the church and some others that were brought to the back of the Dasmariñas Elementary School were tortured and bayonetted to death.
 Some were hanged at the old mango tree near the school canteen, whipped, beaten, tortured to forcefully expose and divulge the guerillas.
 Women were abducted and raped by the Japanese soldier.
 There were those who experienced the so-called "tinutubig" wherein the head is immersed in a drum of water.

 On January 15, 1945, the day before the FACGF General Castañeda - US 11th Airborne Major Jay Vanderpool conference in Camp Neneng Dasmariñas, local guerrillas ambushed nine Japanese soldiers inside a jitney in Anabu Road in Salitran.
 The next day, on January 16, Japanese soldiers retaliated by firing indiscriminately on the civilian population.

-Aside from these, raid after raid were made and male residents were shot to death.
-Some were killed because they were mistaken as guerrilla members.
-Some fought face to face, during encounters in Burol, Malinta, Paliparan, and Langkaan, while others were killed in other towns.
-Most male residents were among those who fought against the Japanese in Bataan and Corregidor Island.